FRP Grating for Marina, Dock & Jetty Decks

 Where necessary, adjacent panels can be joined at the edges by means of stainless steel ‘C’ clips.

-Where panels are installed over steel ‘I’ or ‘H’ beams and it is difficult to drill through the beams, hold down clips with an extended base plate may be used.
+Where fiberglass decking panels are installed over steel ‘I’ or ‘H’ beams and it is difficult to drill through the beams, hold down clips with an extended base plate may be used.

 Where a change in direction is required, panels can be cut at an angle, taking care to ensure adjacent panels are cut at the same angle so the load bars match up when panels are joined.